hypo69/hypo/docs/gemini/en/consultant/src/webdriver/edge/extentions/try_path_1.3.5/scripts/try_xpath_functions.md

     fu.done = true;

     /**
-     * Executes XPath expressions, query selectors, or similar operations.
+     * Executes an XPath expression or a CSS selector.
      *
-     * :param expr: The XPath expression or selector string.
+     * :param expr: The XPath expression or CSS selector.
-     * :param method: The method to use ("evaluate", "querySelector", "querySelectorAll").
+     * :param method: The method to use ("evaluate", "querySelector", or "querySelectorAll").
-     * :param opts: An optional object containing options, such as context, resolver, and document.
+     * :param opts: An optional dictionary of options, including:
+     *     - context: The context node for the expression (default is document).
+     *     - resolver: A resolver function to handle variables in the expression.
+     *     - document: The document to use for evaluation.
+     *     - resultType: The desired result type for XPath evaluation.
+     *
-     * :raises Error: If the context is invalid for the specified method.
+     * :raises Error: If the context is invalid.
-     * :return: An object containing the execution results (items, method, resultType).
+     * :returns: An object containing the results, the method used, and the result type.
      */
     fu.execExpr = function(expr, method, opts) {
         opts = opts || {};
         var context = opts.context || document;
-        var resolver = opts.resolver || null;
+        var resolver = ("resolver" in opts) ? opts.resolver : null;
         var doc = opts.document || fu.getOwnerDocument(context) || context;

         var items, resultType;